. . . the Internet Has Brought New Opportunities

-Gambling Halls sprung up in the early Bakersfield as they did in most western towns.
-Portrayed in Hollywood film, these salons often have a romantic air about them and a seething element of underlying danger.
-People sat around card tables, guns on their sides, playing poker usually and often the town’s sheriff was one of the hall’s beneficiaries.
+Gambling Halls sprung up in early Bakersfield as they did in most western towns.
+Portrayed in films, these salons often seem to have a romantic air about them and a seething element of underlying danger.
+People sat around card tables, guns on their sides, playing poker.
+Although considered immoral and illegal, the town’s sheriff was often one of the hall’s major beneficiaries.

 CA State Laws Forbade Gambling

-Ironically however it was observed by early reporters that even though “church and church members are unanimous in the opinion that gambling is sinful.
-At the same time a majority of those who are engaged in the most desperate and furious gambling of all in the city grain and stock boards are church members."
-It seems to be that investing was a business of chance and that many of those who profited from this industry were proud to demonstrate their religious devotion.
+The public perception of gambling wasn’t limited to the gaming halls.
+Ironically, it was observed by early reporters that even though “church and church members are unanimous in the opinion that gambling is sinful.
+At the same time, a majority of those who are engaged in the most desperate and furious gambling of all in the city grain and stock boards are church members.”
+(Bakersfield Californian, September 23, 1891) It seems that investing and business was perceived as a game of chance and the public perception was that the market itself was a form of gambling from which many congregational members profited from.

 Slot Machines and the Card Ordinance

 Slot machines could be found in many places throughout the Bakersfield area in the 1940s.
 A Taft establishment was raided because it allowed its patrons to play with one-armed bandits.
 A Bakersfield Californian article from 1941 wrote about Sheriff John E. Loustalot’s efforts to crack down on these machines who said “ ‘any reappearance of the gambling devices in the West side city would bring prompt action.’ ” (Bakersfield Californian November 15, 1941) “The number of machines, estimated to number more than 100, disappeared from cafes, barrooms, pool halls and other establishments in Taft,” the article continued.
 (Bakersfield Californian November 15, 1941)